vivekchavan14/WhatsappBot/README.md

 # WhatsApp Bot using Baileys

-A versatile WhatsApp bot built using the Baileys library, designed to perform various tasks and automate interactions on WhatsApp.
+A versatile WhatsApp bot built using the Baileys library, designed to perform various tasks and automate interactions on WhatsApp

 ## Features